-A3.
-STATE EVIDENCE AND STATE ACTIVITIES FOR MEETING REQUIREMENTS The State shall describe its methodological approach for calculating AYP, provide justification for its methodological choices, and evidence that it calculated AYP according to the specifications outlined in Section 1111 of NCLB and Sections 200.13-200.21 of the Final Accountability Regulations.
+The State shall describe its methodological approach for calculating AYP, provide justification for its methodological choices, and evidence that it calculated AYP according to the specifications outlined in Section 1111 of NCLB and Sections 200.13-200.21 of the Final Accountability Regulations.
 (Element 8.1).

 For a given school or school district, the percentage of scores that meet or exceed state standards for both reading and mathematics is calculated across all state assessments and across all grades in which reading and mathematics are assessed.
-Currently, there are five state assessments that are part of the AYP calculations.
+Currently, there are five four assessments that are part of the AYP calculations.
 The state assessments were described in A2.
-The IMAGE is for limited English proficient students who have been in a bilingual program for fewer than three years.
+The IMAGE is for limited English proficient students.
 The IAA is for individuals with disabilities when the regular assessments are not appropriate for them.
 The grade 2 assessment is for Title I schools that have grade 2 as the highest grade.
 A single percent meets plus exceeds standards score is derived from the tests separately for reading and mathematics, and are also reported separately.
-Reading and mathematics are assessed in grades 2 (if it is the highest grade), 3, 5, 8, and 11.
+Reading and mathematics are assessed in grades 2 (if it is the highest grade), 3-8 and 11.